Did Jesus command every Christian to help make disciples? For most of my life, I didn’t think so.

 - They believe God will not count it against them if they don’t do what He has commanded.
 No consequences.
-But God’s Word makes it plain that those for whom notion of knowing the Word seems like foolishness are perishing. (see 1 Corinthians 1:18)
+But God’s Word makes it plain that those for whom the concept of knowing the Word seems like foolishness are perishing. (see 1 Corinthians 1:18)

 The Sad Result:

 They have missed out on the joy, the peace, the freedom, and a long list of other benefits that are available to those who choose to obey God and get to know Him by knowing His Word.

 In contrast, look at how practical and beneficial it is to know the Word of God:

 This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.
 (Joshua 1:8)

 Having quoted that, I recall people I have talked to who honestly believe that the Bible is just history, and that it has nothing to do with our lives today.
 But here’s what God says: